Smart-Lizard/Aiding_Medical_Diagnosis/README.md

 # Aiding Medical Diagnosis through Image Synthesis and Classification

-> A self-validating framework for generating and classifying synthetic medical images using Stable Diffusion and ResNet.
+> A self-validating system for generating and classifying synthetic medical images using Stable Diffusion and ResNet.
 > 📄 [Read the full paper on arXiv](https://arxiv.org/abs/2506.00786)

 ---

 ## 📌 Overview

-This project presents a practical, modular framework to streamline medical image classification workflows using synthetic data.
+This project presents a practical, modular system to streamline medical image classification workflows using synthetic data.
 By fine-tuning Stable Diffusion (v1.5) on class-specific data and validating outputs with a ResNet-18 classifier, this pipeline allows clinicians and researchers to simulate disease-specific image samples and verify their utility.

 Rather than addressing data scarcity, this work enhances **training efficiency**, **evaluation control**, and **accessibility** for medical professionals who may lack large, curated datasets or advanced ML knowledge.